 How does this affect the way I care for my cat?

-Accept the fact that all cats will define and defend their territory in some way – by rubbing against you or the furniture, scratching, or urine spraying.
+Whether you like it or not: all cats will define and defend their territory in some way.
+(By rubbing against you or the furniture, scratching, or urine spraying.)

-If you have two or more indoor cats in your home, they may not be willing to share a territory unless they are siblings.
+If you have two or more indoor cats in your home, they may not be willing to share a territory..unless they’re siblings.